Write Articles That Drive Business: 7 Steps to Attract and Convert

 • An intro that hooks the reader and offers something

-• Body text which contains what was promised in the intro
+• Body text that contains what was promised in the intro

 • A summary that calls back to the beginning and provides a next step for prospects to take